alex-isv/solutions-engineering/Nvidia/Nvidia-DGX/adoc/Nvidia_DGX_on_SUSE-Rancher_stack.md

 Install Rancher server on test1 VM.
 For the reference use [Rancher documentation](https://ranchermanager.docs.rancher.com/getting-started/quick-start-guides/deploy-rancher-manager/helm-cli)

+> [!NOTE]
-Verify support matrix before the installation (https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/rancher-v2-8-2/)\
+> Verify SUSE components support matrix before the installation (https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/rancher-v2-8-2/)

 Steps:

 If PackageHub repo is not activated, enable it with